Primary Election

 LocationFlorida

-Notable personal detailsJames W. (Jim) Schwartzel is a Republican candidate for the U.S. House in Florida’s 19th Congressional District in the 2026 election cycle.
-He is president of Fort Myers-based Sun Broadcasting and has been involved in his family’s broadcasting business for decades.
-He is also associated with conservative talk radio in Southwest Florida and has owned/operated media properties in the region.
-He graduated from Stetson University with a degree in finance.
+Notable personal detailsJim Schwartzel is a Republican candidate for the U.S. House in Florida’s 19th Congressional District in the 2026 election cycle.
+He is a Southwest Florida media executive and has been described as president of Fort Myers-based Sun Broadcasting.
+He has also described himself as the founder of 92.5 FOX News Radio in Southwest Florida.

 The candidate supports keeping taxes low, cutting burdensome regulations, and opposing expanded “socialist” spending.
 He emphasizes policies to make it easier for small businesses to thrive and to reduce government spending that he links to inflation and reduced opportunity.